MA Fine Art

 Long Journey

-The four images below make up one panel that is 20 x 240 cms wide, made from image transfers onto acrylic paint on board.
+The four images here make up one panel that is 20 x 240 cms wide, made from image transfers onto acrylic paint on board, which formed the basis for my initial MA research.
 The writing is from a 2000 page long data log that I was keeping from 2016 - 2017, of reports of atrocities received from the ground in Myanmar as the genocide was unfolding.
 The images are from photos that appeared in the media at that time as hundreds of thousands of people fled towards the border.
 The journey took for most took several days and in some cases weeks to arrive to Bangladesh.
 The final image shows a border guard in No Man's Land preventing the people from crossing the border at the end of their journey.

 Forced to Flee